shruti-202/weather-master/README.md

 2- Unit Conversion
 - Temperature Units: Users can toggle between Celsius and Fahrenheit to view weather details in their preferred unit.

+3- Handles Error
+- If a user inputs a city name that does not exist, an alert box appears stating that the city is invalid.

 ## Tech Stack:
 - HTML5